mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

 - **Streamlit UI**: User-friendly interface for interacting with the database
 - **Multiple LLM Support**: Compatible with OpenAI (GPT-4o), Anthropic (Claude 3.7 Sonnet), and potential support for local models
 - **Detailed Response Generation**: Formats query results into natural, conversational responses
+- **Conversational Memory**: Maintains chat history to support follow-up questions and contextual conversations
+- **Clear Chat Functionality**: Easily reset conversations with a "Clear Chat History" button in the sidebar
+- **Chat Interface**: Modern chat-style UI for a more natural conversation experience

 ## 🔧 Setup and Installation